w3c/trace-context/spec/21-http_response_header_format.md

 3. Different load between calling and called services might force caller to downsample.

 You can find more in the section [Security considerations](#security-considerations) of this specification.

+The `trace-flags` field is an optional part of the `traceresponse` response header.

 Like other fields, `trace-flags` is hex-encoded.
 For example, all `8` flags set would be `ff` and no flags set would be `00`.